CenFs/wsd17-ReactPlay/README.md

 ## Tasks and timetable

-Course hard deadlines bolded.
+Course tasks and hard deadlines derived from those tasks are **bolded**.
-Sprint deadlines and content are flexible.
-They may change depending on how we can set up meetings and how busy we are with other courses/work.
+Sprint content is subjec to change based on our performance.

 Task | Description | Deadline
 ----------- | ------------ | ------------